nickyhajal/world-domination-summit/_content/schedule.md

 		<div class="main-schedule-time">7:00pm–???</div>
 		<div class="main-schedule-descr">Closing Party</div>
 	</div>
-	<div class="main-schedule-descr"><em>Looking for a detailed schedule?
-Make sure you're signed into the Hub, then view <a style="color: rgb(35,31,32) !important" href="/your-schedule">Your Schedule</a>.</em></div>
+	<div class="main-schedule-descr"><em>Looking for the 2015 schedule?
+We'll be posting details here toward the beginning of 2015.</em></div>
 </div>

 <p class="intro">We'll all arrive in the city for registration on Friday afternoon and an opening party on Friday evening.
 The main event kicks off in the beautiful Arlene Schnitzer Concert Hall on Saturday morning.</p>

 Throughout both weekend days, we'll alternate between the main stage for speaker talks, a park area for a mini-festival, and several smaller spaces for attendee-led meetups.
 The evenings will find us set loose on the town, attending your choice of group events or just out on your own.

 We'll conclude on Sunday evening with a Farewell party that goes as long as people are around.
 If you never need to sleep, afterparties and early-morning parties are scheduled for each day.
-For the first time this year, additional "Academies" will be held on the days before and after the weekend.
+And if you'd like to extend your WDS experience, additional [Academies](/academies) will be held on the days before and after the weekend.

 <div class="line-canvas"></div>